 This special design also has a positive effect on the motors’ performance characteristics.
 The precisely controlled excitation of the rotor using electric power enables peak torque to be on tap in full immediately on pulling away.
 And – unlike with electric motors of conventional design – that torque is maintained over an extremely broad rev band.
 The defining trait of the driving experience on board the BMW iX is, then, power development that is not only lightning fast but also unusually consistent, underscoring the car’s brand-typical sporting excellence.

 The electric motor, transmission and power electronics of the BMW iX come together as a highly integrated package within a single housing.
 This compact construction also benefits the drive system’s efficiency.
 Indeed, further boosted by optimised aerodynamics and intelligent lightweight design, the BMW iX posts standout efficiency for its segment.
-The result is average electric power consumption in the WLTP cycle of less than 21 kWh per 62 miles for the BMW iX xDrive50 and under 20 kWh per 62 miles in the case of the BMW iX xDrive40.
+The result is average electric power consumption in the WLTP cycle of less than 21 kWh per 100 kilometres (62 miles) for the BMW iX xDrive50 and under 20 kWh per 100 kilometres (62 miles) in the case of the BMW iX xDrive40.

 The battery cells are manufactured according to precise specifications from the BMW Group and integrated into model-specific high-voltage batteries.
 The BMW iX xDrive50 is therefore fitted with a battery with a gross energy content of over 100 kWh at BMW Group Plant Dingolfing, while the battery unit for the BMW iX xDrive40 has a gross energy content of more than 70 kWh.
-This gives the BMW iX xDrive50 a range in excess of 373 miles in the WLTP test cycle.
-And the WLTP-calculated range of the BMW iX xDrive40 is more than 249 miles.
+This gives the BMW iX xDrive50 a range in excess of 600 kilometres (373 miles) in the WLTP test cycle.
+And the WLTP-calculated range of the BMW iX xDrive40 is more than 400 kilometres (249 miles).
 (All figures relating to performance, energy consumption and range are predicted values based on the car’s current stage of development.)

 The new charging technology of the BMW iX enables DC (direct current) fast charging with extremely high charging power.
 The BMW iX xDrive50 can replenish its high-voltage battery at up to 200 kW, while the maximum charging capacity of the BMW iX xDrive40 is 150 kW.
-All of which means that a ten-minute plug-in time provides sufficient energy to add more than 75 miles / 56 miles of range.
+All of which means that a ten-minute plug-in time provides sufficient energy to add more than 120 kilometres (75 miles) / 90 kilometres (56 miles) of range.
 In both model variants, the high-voltage battery’s charge can be increased from 10 to 80 per cent of its full capacity in under 40 minutes.